 In 2000, the Maine Bureau of Parks and Lands designated 69,994 acres of its existing public lands as ecological reserves, but the Mount Abraham acquisition is the first new ecological reserve to come under this management.

 The Appalachian Trail Conference (ATC) donated 4,033 acres on Mount Abraham to the State after raising funds for its purchase from a wide variety of charitable sources, including private foundations and the Land for Maine’s Future (LMF) program.
 Before donating the land, ATC conveyed an easement on it to The Nature Conservancy that protects natural values by prohibiting future development and resource extraction.

-With additional support from LMF, the State plans to acquire 1,026 more acres on the lower eastern slope of the mountain, expanding the reserve to 5,059 acres.
-The State holding will include most of the Firewarden’s Trail, a popular hiking trail leading up the east side of the mountain.
+With additional support from LMF, the State acquired 1,026 more acres on the lower eastern slope of the mountain, expanding the reserve to 5,059 acres.
+The State holding includes most of the Firewarden’s Trail, a popular hiking trail leading up the east side of the mountain.

 Western Mountains – Oxford, Franklin, Somerset

 Directions from nearest town

 DeLorme Maine Atlas and Gazetteer Map 29, E-3/4.
 From Kingfield, head north on Route 27, taking the first left (just past the Carrabassett River bridge) onto West Kingfield Road.
 The road turns to gravel after 3 miles.
 Go straight through the intersection 0.5 miles later, then bear right at the fork that follows.